Things to do in Saint Joseph Missouri

 Albrecht-Kemper Museum of Art

-The Albrecht-Kemper Museum of Art, which was once the home of Mrs. William Albrecht is located at 2818 Frederick Avenue.
-It houses a large collection of American art.
-It has both permanent and seasonal exhibits.
-While the museum is free to enter, donations are greatly appreciated.
+The Albrecht-Kemper Museum of Art is situated in the former home of William Albrecht at 2818 Frederick Avenue.
+It has a vast collection of American art.
+The museum also has permanent and temporary exhibitions.
+It is open to the public for free, but donations are welcome.

-The Albrecht-Kemper Museum of Art has some of the best American art collections.
-Built in 1890, it was funded by Mr. R. Crosby Kemper.
-It houses a permanent collection that includes more than 2,500 works.
-The museum offers group rates.
+The Albrecht-Kemper Museum of Art hosts some of the greatest collections of American artwork.
+It was built by Mr. R. Crosby Kemper, and has a permanent collection of more than 2,500 artworks.
+The museum also offers group discounts.

-2 mi. is the Albrecht-Kemper Museum of Art.
-At 2818 Frederick Avenue, west of I-29.
+The Albrecht-Kemper Museum of Art can be found 2 miles away.
+Just west of I-29 is 2818 Frederick Avenue.
 It has an extensive collection American arts from the 18th to the 21st centuries.
-The museum also hosts special exhibits.
-The Albrecht-Kemper Museum of Art can be found in a historic home and has many charms.
+There are special exhibits in the museum.
+The Albrecht-Kemper Museum of Art is a restored house.
+It has both historic charm and modern amenities.

-You can have a small or large celebration at the Albrecht-Kemper Museum of Art.
+The Albrecht-Kemper Museum of Art is the perfect place to host a small party or a large event.
 The museum has several options for space and can help you plan your special day.
 The museum offers a state of the art get-ready area, an authentic speakeasy and a cozy cafe dining room.
-The original masterworks of the 18th century are featured in the Schroeder Gallery as well as the Barclay Gallery.
+Original masterworks from 18th-century Europe are also featured in the Schroeder Gallery, and Barclay Gallery.

 Casinos

 St. Jo Frontier Casino offers fun and high-tech gaming.
-The casino has a modern, clean floor.
-To meet industry standards, the gaming floor was renovated.
-In addition to the slots, the casino has a variety of bars and restaurants that offer great food and drinks.
-For those who are looking for great work, the casino has a number of job opportunities.
+The casino is modern and has a spacious floor.
+The gaming area has been fully renovated to meet industry standards.
+The casino has restaurants and bars that serve delicious food as well as slots.
+People looking for a great workplace can also apply for jobs at the casino.
 There are more than 200 employees at the casino.
 This offers exciting opportunities to grow and advance.

-There are many casino options in St. Joseph.
-Affinity gaming operates the St. Jo Frontier Casino.
-This is Missouri's second-smallest casino on a riverboat.
+There are many choices for casinos in St. Joseph.
+Affinity Gambling operates the St. Jo Frontier Casino.
 Although the Missouri River destroyed the original structure of this casino in 2011, it is now in its new second building.

 Related Searches Include: